-The lower division requirements of the liberal arts curricula include the general requirements of recognized professional schools of social work and should therefore ordinarily be met in full.
+The lower division requirements of the arts and sciences curricula include the general requirements of recognized professional schools of social work and should therefore ordinarily be met in full.
 The outline of courses below meets the requirements for the general major.
-See page 20.
-The following subjects should be completed in high school: elementary algebra, t; plane geometry, 1 unit; intermediate algebra, 1 unit; foreign language, 3 units
+For description of the general major, refer to the section entitled: Upper Division Requirements for the Bachelor of Arts Degree in Arts and Sciences.